 It’s best best best.

 Amidst all the excitement around the thumbprint scanner and plastic bling of the new iPhones, no one’s paying much attention to the newly minted Gold Standard release of Xcode 5.0.
-This release brings a whole suite of changes that we here at Xtreme Labs have been tinkering with all summer and we would like to share with you some of the more interesting features that jump out at us.
+This release brings a whole suite … Read more

 “Everything that can be automated must be automated.”